 by Tony Vidler It can be challenging getting clients to agree to what we know is the right cover level for their insurance needs.
 Whatever numbers we come up with analytically and logically are greeted with disbelief more often than not.
 Considering that most clients see most insurance most of the time as […]

-by Tony Vidler That sinking feeling you get when an insurer comes back with an adverse decision and you have to present it…basically telling the client that actually, they are a higher risk of something bad happening….it is an unpleasant and stressful time for a financial adviser.
-Presenting these adverse decisions such as […]
+by Tony Vidler That sinking feeling you get when an insurer comes back with terms and you have to present an adverse insurance decision…basically telling the client that actually, they are a higher risk of something bad happening….it is an unpleasant and stressful time for a financial adviser.
+Not great for the client usually […]

 Get enthusiastic if you want clients to engage you

 by Tony Vidler Here’s a simple thing to do if you want to have more clients engage you: Get enthusiastic about it.
 Professional advisers have become dreadfully serious people with the focus on process and technical knowledge.
 Not surprisingly the work for many has become more of a drag and the whole process […]